 A few decades ago, surgeons who wanted to learn to perform mitral valve reconstruction—a particularly complex and difficult procedure—most often traveled to a small amphitheater in Broussais Hospital in Paris to witness live operations by the father of mitral valve reconstruction, Dr. Alain Carpentier.
 Good notes and a sharp memory were the only ways to record the details of the surgery – in the beginning there wasn’t so much as a VHS tape available demonstrating mitral valve repair.

-Two decades later, Dr. David H. Adams, the Marie-Josée and Henry R. Kravis Professor and Chairman of the Department of Cardiothoracic Surgery at The Mount Sinai Medical Center, has collaborated with the eminent French surgeon on the invention of landmark mitral valve reconstruction technologies, and together with fellow Mount Sinai surgeon Dr. Farzan Filsoufi, have written the definitive textbook in the field, Carpentier’s Reconstructive Valve Surgery.
+Two decades later, Dr. David H. Adams has collaborated with the eminent French surgeon on the invention of landmark mitral valve reconstruction technologies, and together with fellow Mount Sinai surgeon Dr. Farzan Filsoufi, have written the definitive textbook in the field, Carpentier’s Reconstructive Valve Surgery.
 Dr. Adams and his team have also now accumulated the largest video library in the world of advanced techniques in mitral valve reconstruction, hoping to carry on the legacy of Professor Carpentier’s landmark educational programs.

 Closing the Practice Gap